RieBi/basic-crap-ass-metroidvania/README.md

 ## Player Experience
 The player is actually a sword but can change its appearance, abilities, etc. based on the body it currently occupies.
 To surpass the levels, depending on the level, you use different abilities to kill the enemies and solve puzzles.

 One of the main concepts is that player has only melee attack, why enemies often shoot projectiles, so player will need to avoid them and get close to the enemies to kill them.
-Upon killing enemies player receives life essences which can be spent in a merchant shop near the end of an area.
+Upon killing enemies player receives life essence which can be spent in a merchant shop near the end of an area.

 Some fun/immersive story/dialogues are played throughout the game (the beginning, between areas, end, maybe some texts in the dungeon).